Thursday, July 16, 2015

 It may have even been eighteen inches; eight or nine wide.

-Caught a couple of seconds later below in smaller font THE MUSICAL.
+Caught couple seconds later beneath in smaller font — THE MUSICAL.

-Took down the three front pillars of Har Yas., leaving the roof and the upper storey tottering.
+Took down the three front pillars of Har Yas, leaving the roof and upper storey tottering.
 Dust and glass fragments.

 (One recalled later the recently elected PM's reported visit to HK, where a suit was ordered at a tailor’s and collected same afternoon.
 Example set.)